-Accidents occur as a result of a loss of primary containment event (oil, gas or chemical).
-Generally, the sequence of events leading to loss of primary containment are complex and a large number of scenarios can be envisioned (e.g. /121//122/).
+Major loss of primary containment (oil, gas or chemical) may also occur.
+Generally, the sequence of events leading to such events are unlikely, complex and several scenarios can be envisioned (e.g. /136//137/).

-The scenarios associated with Maersk Oil activities at the GORM project that can lead to major accidents with a risk of major significant impacts are listed in the technical sections and include vessels collisions, pipeline rupture due to corrosion, erosion or impact, well blow out, impact on major platform equipment.
-Small operational accidental spills of oil or chemical or gas release could also occur.
+The scenarios associated with Maersk Oil activities at the HARALD project that can lead to accidents with a major significant impacts are listed in the technical sections and include vessels collisions, pipeline rupture due to corrosion, erosion or impact, well blow out and impact on major platform equipment.